arthur-debert/txtx/README.md

 To activate a theme:

 1. Press `Ctrl+K Ctrl+T` or go to File > Preferences > Color Theme
-2. Select either "RfcDoc Dark" or "RfcDoc Light" from the list
+2. Select either "txxt Dark" or "txxt Light" from the list

 ## Installation

 1. Open VS Code
 2. Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions view
-3. Search for "RfcDoc Format"
+3. Search for "txxt Format"
 4. Click Install

 ## Defs